neeyatimehta/SmartMirror/README.md

   - Homepage Containing the list of all the screens provided
 ## Instruction on How to use the program

-The *SmartMirror.py* is the main file which will help execute all the different screens.
+The *SmartMirror.py* is the main file which will helps execute all the different screens.
 We will keep an updated list of all the libraries used in *Requirements.txt*

 ## Hardware Components